Real-Dev-Squad/docs/docs/New User Guide/README.md

 ## Step 1: Post Lift Simulation

-After completing the lift simulation, users can request a task from Ankush through the designated channel.
+After completing the lift simulation, developers can request a task from Ankush through the designated channel.
 This can be done in two ways: reporting a bug or expressing the need for an assigned task.

  **Bug Report or Task Request:**
    - If you find a bug or need a task, notify Ankush in the designated channel.